AuthMe/AuthMeReloaded/docs/config.md

     # RESTORE sets back the old property from the player.
 NOTHING will prevent AuthMe
     # from modifying the 'allow flight' property on the player.
     restoreAllowFlight: RESTORE
-    # Restore fly speed: RESTORE, DEFAULT, MAX_RESTORE, RESTORE_NO_ZERO.
-    # RESTORE: restore the speed the player had;
-    # DEFAULT: always set to default speed;
-    # MAX_RESTORE: take the maximum of the player's current speed and the previous one
-    # RESTORE_NO_ZERO: Like 'restore' but sets speed to default if the player's speed was 0
-    restoreFlySpeed: RESTORE_NO_ZERO
-    # Restore walk speed: RESTORE, DEFAULT, MAX_RESTORE, RESTORE_NO_ZERO.
-    # See above for a description of the values.
-    restoreWalkSpeed: RESTORE_NO_ZERO
 BackupSystem:
     # General configuration for backups: if false, no backups are possible
     ActivateBackup: false